-The seminar will take place between 16 February and 9 March and is composed of four weekly meetings.
+The seminar will take place between the 4th and 25th of May and will be constituted of four weekly meetings.

 The charming and fresh atmosphere of the Richard Eden Suite in Clare Hall, West Court, Cambridge, will be the location for the discussions.